 The first option to the linker specifies that the output will use Motorola S-28 records which have a 24 bit address field.
 (A full description of the linker and its options can be found in the Assembly Language Development System manual.)
 Next, the address of the code is specified to be at location 0x8000.
-The -D option tells the linker to locate the address of the data at 0x200, but to place the actual output immediately following the code.
+The - D option tells the linker to locate the address of the data at 0x200, but to place the actual output immediately following the code.
 The address options seem complicated but are not really too difficult.
 In general, if no addressing option is given, then one section is placed immediately following the preceding section.
 The first section is the code, followed by initialized data, and finally uninitialized data.
 Each address option consists of an address where the code or data is eventually expected to be located.
 For code, this is the address where subroutine calls will be made to and is usually in ROM.
-For data, this is the address where program code will load and store into and is usually in RAM.
-Following the 'use' address is an optional comma and a physical location address.
-The physical location address is the address that will be placed in the hex records generated by the linker.
-For program code, the physical and use addresses are almost always the same.
+For data, this is the address is an optional comma and a physical location address.
+The physical location address is the address is an entire and a physical location address.
+The physical location address is the address are almost always the same.
 Thus, to locate code at location 0x8000, the option: